syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/PDF%20Document/Create-a-PDF-document-with-standard-page-size/).

-You can create a PDF document with custom page size by using the following code snippet.
+You can create a PDF document with custom page size in [PdfPageSettings Size](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageSettings.html#Syncfusion_Pdf_PdfPageSettings_Size) property by using the following code snippet.

 {% tabs %}